MeltanoLabs/tap-jira/README.md

 ### Source Authentication and Authorization

-A Hubspot access token is required to make API requests.
+A Jira username and password are required to make API requests.
 (See [Jira API](https://developer.atlassian.com/cloud/jira/platform/basic-auth-for-rest-apis/) docs for more info)

 ## Usage